-Soon after finishing dental school, I started working as an associate dentist under the supervision of one of my professors who also had a private practice.
-Under his guidance, I learned a great deal more, polishing and refining my skills.
-I continued to organize dental awareness camps in rural areas, as I had also been doing while still a student.
-My Dental School’s Director, impressed with my community service, offered me a Lecture/Dentist job in the school and I stayed for one year.
-I continued organizing dental awareness camps, simultaneously.
+Soon after finishing dental school, I started working as an associate dentist under the supervision of one of my professors, who also had a private practice.
+Under his guidance, I learned a lot, polishing and refining my skills.
+I continued to organize dental awareness camps in rural areas, as I had done while still a student.
+My Dental School’s Director, impressed with my community service, offered me a Lecture/Dentist job, and I stayed for one year.
+I continued organizing dental awareness camps simultaneously.
 I gathered some of my friends from my village and surrounding areas and formed a group to create awareness about the critical importance of dental health.
-Soon, I found myself fulfilling a leadership role in my community teaching as many people as possible what I could about preventive oral health care.
-We organized several dental checkup and awareness camps in the rural areas surrounding my village.
-These experiences were very empowering and resulted in me having the opportunity to earn my Master’s in Healthcare Leadership at Trinity Western University in Canada.
+Soon, I found myself fulfilling a leadership role in my community, teaching as many people as possible what I could about preventive oral health care.
+We organized several dental checkups and awareness camps in my village's rural areas.
+These experiences were very empowering and culminated in my earning the Master’s in Healthcare Leadership at Trinity Western University in Canada.

-I thank you for considering my application.
+Thank you for considering my application.